michael2012z/BitBible/markdown/KJV/files/Ps.md

 15. Then the channels of waters were seen, and the foundations of the world were discovered at thy rebuke, O Lord, at the blast of the breath of thy nostrils.

-16. He sent from above, he took me, he drew me out of many waters.many: or, great
+16. He sent from above, he took me, he drew me out of many waters.

 17. He delivered me from my strong enemy, and from them which hated me: for they were too strong for me.